 The image below shows where you can select the detailed version for an individual.

-Run R213 to generate a list of indivuduals enroled to a single product, the date they enroled, date of completion, enrolment status, and the number of days they have left to access the product (duration) based on the expiry date, if applicable.
-Note that this report shows the names of all indivuduals enroled to the product, including archived users.
+Run R213 to generate a list of individuals enrolled to a single product, the date they enrolled, date of product completion, enrolment status, and the number of days they have left to access the product (duration) based on the expiry date, if applicable.
+Note that this report shows the names of all individuals enrolled to the product, including archived users.

-The image below is an example of R213 filtered to show two tests with ALL completion statuses selected.
+The image below is an example of R213.

 The image below is an example of R219 with comments added by the manual author.